takyam15/kaggle-automl/code/input/README.md

 # input

-This repository is used for storing input data downloaded from Kaggle.
+This directory is used for storing input data downloaded from Kaggle.